 The MCS parameter indicates the modulation type and coding scheme used in the transmission of the PPDU.
 For SC mode transmission, the MCS parameter is in the range 1 – 12, with possible extension to 9.1, 12.1, 12.2, 12.3, 12.4, 12.5, and 12.6 MCS subset.

 The TRN_LEN parameter indicates the length of the training field in the rage 0 – 16.

+If the L_BEAM_TRACKING_REQUEST is set to Beam_Tracking_Requested, L_PACKET_TYPE is set to TRN-R-PACKET, and the L_TRN_LEN is greater than 0, then the TTRN = 0.

 If the ADD_PPDU parameter is set to ADD-PPDU, then the TXTIME parameter shall be updated every time when receiving the PLME-TXTIME.request(TXVECTOR) for each consecutive PPDU.
 The TXTIME shall be increased by the duration of (TL-Header+TData) every time the PHY entity receives a new PPDU to be transmitted as a part of A-PPDU.